 Governments at all three levels must fund themselves somehow.
-Provinces should have a reliable stream of revenue from fees and taxation.
-The latter should be simplified and equal for all, in the name of fairness.
+Provinces should prioritize provincial debt reduction by establishing a reliable stream of revenue through sensible taxation and fees.
+This taxation system should be simplified and equitable for all, in the name of fairness, especially in light of ongoing discussions around election reform.

-Elimination of Strong Mayor Powers.
-Consider the benefits of local governments running their own affairs.
-More control closer to the level of voters.
-No decisions overturned by the province or provincial tribunals.
-Local decisions that will stand until the next local elections are held.
+Elimination of Strong Mayor Powers can lead to significant election reform.
+Consider the benefits of local governments managing their own affairs, allowing for more control that is closer to the level of voters.
+This means that decisions made locally will not be overturned by the province or provincial tribunals, providing stability until the next local elections are held.
+Additionally, this approach can contribute to provincial debt reduction and promote sensible taxation, ensuring that local priorities are addressed effectively.

 DOMINION Party OF ONTARIO